abhaykumarmandal/Bharat-Intern/CMS/README.md

 # Features
 1. Add new articles with titles and content.
-2. Edit existing articles.
+2. Edit existing posts.
-3. Delete articles.
+3. Delete post.
-4. Embed images and videos within articles.
+4. Embed images and videos.
 5. Responsive design for different screen sizes.